Gd4pL4E/PracticalMachineLearning/machinelearning.md

 This gives us an accuracy of 1.00 in the train set and 0.9915 in the test set, meaning there is some over-fitting, but even in the test set the accuracy is really high.

+##About the algorithm

+Since random forests are used using randomForest()m Breiman's random forest algorithm is used for classification.
+Since only 50 trees are used the speed is still pretty high while the accuracy is as well.
+The interpretability is low, but the algorithm should predict pretty well.

 ##Out of sample error

 We have seen that the accuracy and kappa value in the test set are both very high (0.9915 and 0.9892 respectively).